openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-zlib.md

 gzclosew(): Promise&lt;ReturnStatus&gt;

-It has the same function as gzclose() and applies only to writing or appending.
+Clears all pending output of the file.
+Closes the file and releases decompression or compression state if necessary.
+These features are applied only for writing or appending.
+This API uses a promise to return the result.
+The result state is returned.

 **Atomic service API**: This API can be used in atomic services since API version 12.